ScottishCovidResponse/rampvis-api/data-api/README.md

-# Data API
+# About

-API for data, processing functions, algorithms and propagation.
+APIs for data, processing functions, algorithms and propagation.

 ## Getting Started